Humoresque August 13, 2016

 And yet Paul, whose elbow greased rearing has taught him a thing or two about morals, resists Helen’s initial flirtations — he’s attracted to her, but is wary of her intentions.
 Not used to standoffishness in response to her most coquettish moves, her interest amplifies.
 Aware that he’s gifted and aware that providing him with the fame he deserves is the best way to win him over, Helen buys him an agent, lands him a tour, and integrates him into her social circle.
 In no time, Paul is the toast of the town.
 But entanglements arise from the mutual love consistently growing between him and his Svengali; their affection might be real, but their differences in age, class, and ideals block any clear paths.

-For most of its length, Humoresque is so astute, both in its succinct conversation and its convincing performances, that it rings as something much smarter than a typical women’s picture — though it has love on the brain, it, more often than not, seems like a crisp drama more focused on human nature, and how overnight success can simultaneously lift up and destroy a person.
+For most of its length, Humoresque is so emotionally astute the majority of the time that it rings as something much smarter than a typical women’s picture — though it has love on the brain, it, more often than not, seems like a crisp drama more focused on human nature, and how overnight success can simultaneously lift up and destroy a person.
 As the person being lifted up and destroyed, Garfield is staggering, drifting back and forth between naïveté and cruel ambition with biting realism.